AN INDEPENDENT RESOURCE CENTER

 Photo via Public Art in Chicago

 We are indebted to the examples of so many movements, spaces and organizations, but want to shout out to a couple of especially inspirational local ones.
-Like them, Flood’s Hall aims to be a place for coherent and incoherent needs to be met along alternative economies that are built on genuine relationships.
+Like them, Flood’s Hall aims to be a place for coherent and incoherent needs to be met along alternative economies built on genuine relationships.

 The wonderful Living Room Cafe, in Woodlawn, was a place for people to gather for community events, substance use recovery meetings, and to volunteer.
 It was also a place to go for a free, hot meal in the neighborhood, served four times per week.
 The space helped members of its community become employed and permanently housed.